BACHELOR, MASTER THESES AND INDIVIDUAL MASTER PROJECTS

 Development of a stencil kernel and application benchmark

-The stencil computational pattern is representative of several numerical code, where it usually represents an important part of the execution time.
-In said codes, the stencil part span from 2 dimensional to 3 dimensional grids, high order to low order, varying the arithmetic intensity.
+The stencil computational pattern is representative of several numerical codes, where it usually represents an important part of the execution time.
+In said codes, the stencil part span from 2 dimensional to 3-dimensional grids, high order to low order, varying the arithmetic intensity.
 Several tools and implementations are available.
 The question you are going to answer is: “Given a stencil belonging to a certain category, what is the best choice for its compilation?”
-You will implement a test case from each category in OpenMP, PLUTO and PATUS (the latter 2 being stencil compilers) and benchmark the produced outputs.
+You will implement a test case from each category in OpenMP, PLUTO, and PATUS (the latter 2 being stencil compilers) and benchmark the produced outputs.

 Managing of shared experiment workspaces among different HPC systems

 Conducting research experiments in Computational Science is not only a matter of writing code but also of configuring the software used for running it on complex high performance computing (HPC) systems.
 Manually configuring the software drives, often leads to non-reproducible experiments in terms of either pure execution or final results.
 Furthermore, a key aspect for a scientist who carries on an experiment is to have the possibility to collaborate in a simple and effective way with another scientist, this can be more difficult when using HPC systems: An HPC system is usually closed environment accessible, unless special configuration, only using a local account.
 Such a local account can’t be used for accessing a different system and, most likely, will not give full control to the machine (eg installing new software).
 The HPC Group (formerly HPWC) is currently developing a framework called “PROVA!” with the aim of managing and sharing HPC experiments to further collaborative research.

 The scope of the thesis is to analyze the pros and cons of different approaches to the shared workspaces in order to propose a solution suitable for the HPC field and integrate it in “PROVA!”.